prestaconcept/PrestaSitemapBundle/README.md

             resource: "@PrestaSitemapBundle/Resources/config/routing.yml"
             prefix:   /

-4. [optionnal] Configure the time to live
+4. [optional] Configure the time to live

 You may want to change the default 3600 seconds max-age set when rendering the sitemap.
 Edit the following configuration in your application.